osm2vectortiles/osm2vectortiles/docs/serve-vector-tiles.md

 ### Installation

-If you have an Apache webhosting this is the easiest option to get started.
-Follow the [installation instructions](https://github.com/klokantech/tileserver-php#installation) to set up tileserver-php on your server.
+If you have an Apache webhosting follow the [installation instructions](https://github.com/klokantech/tileserver-php#installation) to set up tileserver-php on your server.

 ### Download MBTiles